 See Appendix A.3 for a complete list of datasets used and Appendix E.2 for more details on the creation of this Index.
-As with the Terrestrial Index, datasets and wildlife needs vary regionally; refer to regional reports for detailed information specific to each region (Dobson et al. 2019; Dobson et al. 2020a-d; Dobson et al. 2021a-b).
+As with the Terrestrial Index, datasets and wildlife needs vary regionally; refer to regional reports for detailed information specific to each region (Dobson et al. 2020a-d; Dobson et al. 2021a-b).